pyastropd/2018-05-08/clients.md

 # VCS Clients with GUI

 - why?
-I think, because you do not like (or are afraid?) of the command line.
+I think, because some people do not like (or are afraid of?) the command line.